Finally Get Your Six-Pack Abs with This Nutrition Plan

 Sit-ups ≠ Six-pack!

 Your body composition determines whether you’ll be able to see your abs or not.
-If you really push yourself and work out four or five times a week but you eat an unhealthy, high-calorie diet, you’ll never see your washboard stomach.
+If you really push yourself and work out four or five times a week but you eat an unhealthy, high-calorie diet, you’ll never see your washboard abs.

 Did you know…